Create & manage supervised users

-- Sign in to the account that will manage the supervised user and click Next.
+- Click the account that will manage the supervised user.

-- Create a username, password, and picture for the supervised user and click Next.
+- Choose a name, password, and picture for the supervised user.

-Note: If you don't have owner permissions on your Chromebook, you may need to reset it to add supervised users.
+If your account isn't designated as the owner of your Chromebook, you may need to reset it to add supervised users.